PericarditisSkip to the navigation

 - Viral infection.
 This is the most common cause.

 - Certain diseases, such as cancer, lupus, or tuberculosis.

 In many cases, the cause is not known.

 The main symptom is a sharp pain in the center or left side of your chest.
 The pain may spread to the shoulder blade.
 For some people, this pain is dull instead of sharp.
 It may be worse when you lie down or take a deep breath.

 The pain lasts for hours or days and doesn't get better when you rest.
 It's different from a type of chest pain called angina, which only lasts a short time and usually gets better with rest.

-Other symptoms may include a mild fever, weakness, feeling very tired, coughing, hiccups, and muscle aches.
+Other symptoms may include a mild fever, weakness, and feeling very tired.